SummaryRead the full fact sheet

 Hepatitis means ‘inflammation of the liver’.
-Hepatitis B (also referred to as hep B) is caused by the hepatitis B virus (HBV) and is a viral infection that can lead to serious illness or death.
+Hepatitis B (also referred to as hep B) is caused by the hepatitis B virus (HBV) and is an infection that can lead to serious .
 The virus is found in blood and, to a lesser degree, in body fluids such as semen and vaginal secretions.

 You can get hepatitis B by having unsafe sex, sharing unsterile piercing or drug injecting equipment, or engaging in other activities where the blood or body fluids of an infected person enters the bloodstream of an uninfected person.
 The virus may also be passed from a pregnant mother to her baby.
 In about 30 to 40 per cent of cases, infections occur without a known cause.